koddr/wonderful-readme-stats/README.md

 That's why I created a Docker image with `wonderful-readme-stats` that I've been using since a long time.
 And now I put it in Open Source for the whole developer community!

-> 💬 From the authors: Earlier, we have already saved the world twice, it was [Create Go App][cgapp_url] and [gowebly][gowebly_url] (yep, that's our projects too).
+> 💬 From the author: Earlier, I have already saved the world twice: it was [Create Go App][cgapp_url] and [gowebly][gowebly_url] (yep, that's my projects too).
 The GitHub stars statistics of this project can't lie: more than **2.2k** developers of any level and different countries start a new project through these CLI tools.

 ## 🏆 A win-win cooperation